"These kinds of opportunities are becoming increasingly rare."

 By Paul Kingsbury

-The Nature Conservancy and the state of Tennessee have completed the largest conservation transaction in the state since the creation of the Great Smoky Mountains National Park in the 1930s — to protect nearly 130,000 acres of majestic hardwood forests, mountains and streams on the Cumberland Plateau:
+The Nature Conservancy and the state of Tennessee completed the largest conservation transaction in the state since the creation of the Great Smoky Mountains National Park in the 1930s — to protect nearly 130,000 acres of majestic hardwood forests, mountains and streams on the Cumberland Plateau:

 - The area saved — three times the size of the District of Columbia — also links to 66,000 acres of existing public lands.